Tools & Approach

-The Emotional Freedom Technique is a discipline born out of NLP (see below) and Traditional Chinese Medicine’s Meridian theory.
+The Emotional Freedom Technique (EFT Tapping) is a discipline born out of NLP (see below) and Traditional Chinese Medicine’s Meridian theory.
 Together with the practitioner, the client taps on meridian points while saying key phrases to help re-establish the flow of energy in the body, releasing negative emotions and even traumas.

 Hypnotherapy is the practice of using hypnosis for therapeutic purposes.
 In other words, the practitioner induces mild hypnosis (always a wakeful and consenting state) to speak with the subconscious mind, in order to release debilitating beliefs and invite empowering ones.
 This enables the client to create the desired life situation.
 Hypnotherapy is very similar to the indigenous practice of journeying and vision quests.